 - They are highly durable.

-- They are long-lasting, i.e. up to 30 years for ceramic fillings and up to 10 years for composite resin fillings.
+- They are long-lasting, i.e., ceramic fillings last up to 30 years while composite resin fillings last up to 10 years.

 - They do not stain easily.
 A bright smile can be maintained with regular brushing.

-- They are safe and non-reactive with the enamel.
+- They are safe and non-reactive with enamel.

-- Less amount of natural tooth has to be removed for ceramic fillings to be applied.
+- Less amount of natural tooth structure has to be removed for ceramic fillings to be applied.